BackBack to missions

 Why go

-The restraint matters.
-Do not sell this as a generic antique weekend with a bonus state park tacked on.
-Sell it as a two-part East Texas overnight: one historic river town, one cypress-lake experience, and an airport setup that is close enough to make the structure practical if you respect the limits.
-If this lane appeals to you, the nearest in-library neighbors are Fredericksburg Wine Country Run for the historic-core overnight rhythm and Tyler Rose Garden Breakfast Run for the East Texas lane, with tag support from /tags/overnight, /tags/scenic, and /tags/small-town.
+That restraint is the whole recommendation.
+Do not sell this as a generic antique weekend with a park add-on.
+Sell it as a two-part East Texas overnight: one historic river town, one cypress-lake experience, and an airport setup that works only when you respect the limits around transfer planning, wildlife, weather, bugs, and season.
+If that sounds like the right trade, the nearest in-library neighbors are Fredericksburg Wine Country Run for the historic-core overnight rhythm and Tyler Rose Garden Breakfast Run for the East Texas lane, with tag support from /tags/overnight, /tags/scenic, and /tags/small-town.

 Things to do